gsalmao/gsalmao/README.md

 ### King's Feast

- For this project, I was responsible for the enemies's path and spawning system and audio integration with FMOD.
+ For this project, I was responsible for the enemies's path, spawning system and audio integration with FMOD.

 https://user-images.githubusercontent.com/8738336/223910686-530fe901-5652-4c92-8168-c499295e77c9.mp4